osorioartist - Fotolia

 "These districts are going to be in a money crisis -- with a capital C -- for the next two to three years because of the […] impact on the economy," Williams said.
 "They're trying to hold it all together with Band-Aids and string here."

-"They typically have an IT leader, or it could be a CIO or a tech director," Williams said.
+"[Larger school districts] typically have an IT leader, or it could be a CIO or a tech director," Williams said.
 "And that person is usually tasked at the district level with running the data management system."

-Being able to have a specific individual or department handle data gives a school district an advantage because it both frees up other employees to focus on their own tasks and allows them to spend time on improving their education.
+Being able to have a specific individual or department handle data gives a school district an advantage because it frees up other employees to focus on their own tasks and allows them to spend time on improving students' education.
 Any district that can commit the sufficient resources to gathering student data and analyzing it can improve their chances at understanding the effectiveness of their education process.

 "This year's unique hybrid learning environment brings a slew of new data privacy concerns for students and their parents," said Michael Helmbrecht, COO at Lifesize, a video conferencing provider.